dex4er/js-fs-blob-storage/README.md

    default: "")
 * `encoding` is a encoding for created file (optional, default: "utf8")

-Creates a promisified stream for an existing object in the storage.
+Creates a readable stream for an existing object in the storage.
 Throws an error if has occurred or the object doesn't exist or its size is zero.

 ### commit